Database Model Usage (Laravel Style)

 /**

-* Indicates if the model's primary key is incrementing
+* Indicates whether the model's primary key is auto-incrementing.

 *